flexatone/vigilnaut/doc/articles/swppc/swppc.md

 ## Conclusion

-Should I be concerned that I have on my system eight different versions of `zipp`, or fifteen different versions of `numpy`?
-Maybe: I might return to these environments and execute code for which vulnerabilities have been discovered, potentially putting my system at risk of exploit or malware.
+Should I be concerned that my system has eight different versions of `zipp`, or fifteen different versions of `numpy`?
+Maybe: I might return to these environments and execute code now known to have security vulnerabilities, potentially putting my system at risk of exploit or malware.

-It might be better to instead enforce environment or system-wide controls on what packages can be installed.
+Instead, enforcing environment or system-wide controls on what packages can be installed might be better.
 This form of Python package allow listing, at a minimum, ensures that all developers work within the same environment; at a maximum, packages can be controlled across entire systems.
 The `fetter` command-line tool offers an efficient utility for this purpose.